vanessaxlee/cassandra-sample-hw/README.md

 You may use any language you prefer to generate the datasets.
 Make sure to document any assumptions you make for the data model here, and in both SQL and Cassandra.

-## Part 2: Comparing read and write speeds of mySQL and Cassandra
+## Part 2: Comparing Read and Write Speeds of MySQL and Cassandra
 Queries to support:
 * Query 1: Find the total price for all items in cart with cart ID = 80.
 * Query 2: Find how many people have the product with item ID = 3 in their carts.